 Designers know how things look and feel, but they don’t own the price impact.
 Their job is to make it look good.
 Some designers inadvertently blow the budget for the project by selecting more expensive product than they need.
 It’s why “value engineering” exists.
 There’s no concern past the point where the owner loves the look and signs the check.
 The project manager has to make it happen.

 The only way to change the market is to make the buyers more “dangerous” than their salespeople.
 They should be subject matter experts for their field teams and able to get just as technical as architects.
 They need to add value to the organization past earning their bonus for being below budget.

 Too often I see buyers getting the cheapest product they can to fill an order, only to replace 2/3 of it a year or two later because it failed.
 Does the company take their bonus back for being under budget?
 Probably not.
 Should they?

 Change is hard.
 People like the comfort of things they know and push back against having to start over.
 It costs money, it can effect efficiency (hopefully temporarily), and it takes time to perfect.

 Over the last 20 years I’ve worked on thousands of projects with hundreds of clients, and very few organizations have “dangerous” buyers.
-Indeed, most examine other options until something goes wrong.
+Indeed, most look at other options until something goes wrong.
 While that comfort level is a salesperson’s dream, it’s also a CEO’s curse.
 In my experience, the larger the organization, the more money left on the table.

 If materials are 30% of a projects’ budget and 10-20% of that is being lost, how much does that add up to in a year?
 5 years?
 10?

-This blog is designed to help change the thought process behind how purchasing happens.
+This blog is designed to help change the thought process behind how purchasing building materials happens.
 Procurement needs to be more than just hitting a number and a timeline, it effects the entire operating budget of a business…it needs to be treated like it directly impacts the CEO’s pay stub.